Modeling dissipation in quantum active matter

 where $\overline{\cdots}$ denotes the average over prescribed trajectories $x_c(t)$.
 In \eqref{eq:quantum-MSD}, we first evaluate the trace of the observable (i.e.,\ perform the quantum averaging for given instantaneous $x_c(t)$), and only afterwards average over the prescribed trajectories $x_c(t)$.
-This ordering is natural since $x_c(t)$ is treated as an externally fixed input, not as part of the quantum dynamics itself.
-However, the averages commute: Eq.~\eqref{eq:varrho} involves purely classical sampling, so no interference effects arise, and the order of averaging is irrelevant.
+This ordering is natural since $x_c(t)$ is a classical variable, following a classical probability distribution.
+Therefore, Eq.~\eqref{eq:varrho} involves purely classical sampling, and the order of averaging in Eq.\ \eqref{eq:quantum-MSD} is irrelevant.

-For numerical simulations, we use the predictor-corrector scheme (see Appendix~\ref{sec:simulation} for details) and the averaging is performed over classical trajectories.
+For numerical simulations, we use the predictor-corrector scheme (see Appendix~\ref{sec:simulation} for details; the full implementation is available at \footnote{The Python implementation is available from GitHub repository,~\href{https://github.com/apantonov/quantum-active}{https://github.com/apantonov/quantum-active}.}) and the averaging is performed over classical trajectories.
 The quantum particle is initially taken to be in the ground state $\hat{\rho} = |0\rangle\langle0|$, where $\ket{0}$ denotes the normalized ground state of the quantum harmonic oscillator, corresponding to the lowest-energy eigenstate of the Hamiltonian.
 The stochastic trajectories $x_c$ are initialized at $x_c(0) = 0$ and $\dot{x}_c(0)=0$.